-For contracted members of staff of the University, the amount of this figure payable by the candidate and/or the Faculty will be determined by the University's Partial Fee Exemption Scheme Policy and whether the member of staff is deemed to be operating under Category A (sponsorship) or Category B (partial fee exemption).
+For University staff members, the amount payable by the candidate and/or the Faculty will be determined by the University's Partial Fee Exemption Scheme Policy and whether the member of staff is deemed to be operating under Category A (sponsorship) or Category B (partial fee exemption).

-For those who hold a formal honorary position in connection with the University, the full administration fee of £1000.00 is payable.
+For those who hold a honorary position within the University, the full administration fee of £1000.00 is payable.